Bulgarian nouns: Gender

 In Bulgarian nouns have three genders: masculine, feminine and neuter.
 The gender is an inherent characteristic of every noun.
 This means that each noun is masculine, feminine or neuter.
 Only nouns referring to people or animals can change their gender.
 In most cases the gender of the noun can be determined according to its ending, but there aren't any strict rules.
 Masculines are all the nouns which refer to male people or animals, and many more.

+Masculine nouns that end in -а/-я (usually feminine) or -о/-е/-и (usually neuter), however, still take respectively feminine or neuter forms of the definite article.